ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

   and can be initiated by the Sink at will.
   This can be very helpful when the Sink instance tends to go offline, e.g. -

-   * Using a cellular phone that may not always have connectivity
+   * Using a cellular network that may not always have connectivity
    * Using a laptop in a location with no WiFi
    * Onboard ships that sail offshore and offline
    * in a security installation that limits its communication time